Not-Possible-Labs/auth-api/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and update the values
-3. Run the development server:
+3. Run the dev server:

 ```bash
 deno task dev